 Designation of Guardian

-The Designation of Guardian allows you to designate the person you want to serve as your Court-appointed Guardian, if necessary.
+The Designation of Guardian allows you to designate the person you want to serve as your Court-appointed Guardian if necessary.
 The Designation of Guardian protects your agent under the Power of Attorney.
 It requires two witnesses and a notary.
 Consult an attorney for information concerning laws in your state.

 The Directive to Physicians, Family or Surrogate, commonly known as a “Living Will” is an advance directive to the physician to withhold life-sustaining procedures in the cases of irreversible conditions or terminal illness when the person is not likely to survive.
 It allows the individual control over end-of-life decisions.
-The document must be signed in the presence of two witnesses; no Notary is required.
+The document must be signed in the presence of two witnesses; no notary required.
 The person creating the “living will” can tell the physician specific kinds of care they want if they become unable to make medical decisions.
-Directives are used only when the patient is either terminal or has an irreversible condition.
-Examples of situations that may fit in one of these categories are as follows:
+Directives are used only when the patient is terminal or has an irreversible condition.
+Examples of situations that may fit into one of these categories are:

 - People who have cancer that has spread